hoangsonww/The-MovieVerse-Database/utils/README.md

-# Setting up Emscripten and Compiling C Code to WebAssembly
+# Setting up Emscripten and Compiling C Code to WebAssembly - the `utils` directory

 ## Prerequisites